dadukhankevin/Finch/README.md

 2. Create a fitness function that returns the added up "importance" of each item in your backpack or, if the backpack weighs too much, returns 0.
 3. Create many backpacks (individuals)
 4. Determine the most "fit"
 5. Parent the best ones together.
-In
 6. Mutate some of them
 7. Determine fitness
 8. Repeat x amount of times, also known as epochs.